-There is something so fresh and delightful about this story of the 16-year-old student who rises above the taunts of the classroom bullies to realise his dream of becoming a teenage drag queen and thankfully the London theatre version of the story really brings the story to life.
+The story of a 16-year-old student who rises above the taunts of the classroom bullies to realise his dream of becoming a teenage drag queen, Everybody’s Talking About Jamie has been one of the breakout hits of the last ten years in Theatreland.

 Much like the aforementioned Kinky Boots which it closely resembles, Jamie was inspired by a BBC documentary.
 The programme tells the story of Jamie Campbell, a sixteen-year-old student from Sheffield.

 We learn that from an early age Jamie has dreamt of being a drag queen.
 This doesn’t go down particularly well at his local school however with Jamie quickly attracting the attention of a gang of bullies.
 Spurred on by the support and encouragement of his mother Margaret however, Jamie decides to get one over his tormentors with one powerful act of defiance.

 The would be drag queen hires a film crew, as much for security as for anything else, and he prepares to attend his school prom – wearing a dress.
 The film is a revealing portrait of the challenges young people face when discovering and acknowledging their sexual identity.
 The film ends with Campbell turning up at his school in a frock, high heels and a flowing blonde wig.

 It is this story which Jonathan Butterell, Tom Mcrae and Dan Gillespie Sells have attempted to adapt for the London theatre stage.
 The result is an exuberant, joyous triumph which packs a powerful emotional punch.
 The musical tackles the bullying and harassment that Jamie faced at school as well as his ultimate triumph over it.